Certified Princess Diamonds — Antwerp

 How can your prices be so much lower?

 We buy directly from cutters and sight-holders in the Antwerp diamond district — cutting out multiple intermediaries.
 Our low-overhead business model means we pass the savings directly to you.
-Same certified diamonds, fraction of the price.
+The same certified loose diamonds from Antwerp, at a fraction of the price.
+Browse diamonds by budget: under €2,000, under €5,000 or under €10,000.